DFPS no longer uses FAST Pass forms. They have been replaced with the Fingerprinting Instruction Sheets here.

 - The adult is related to the foster or adoptive parent.

-- The adult has unsupervised access to the children in the foster or adoptive home.
+- The adult has unsupervised access to the children in the foster or adoptive home, such as a babysitter.

 - There is reason to believe the adult has a criminal history or a history of abusing or neglecting a child.